raghumn1999/vananam_assignment/readme.md

 ```

 CI job details
-* This CI job will clone the repo
+* This CI job will clone the repo,install node dependencies